By: HISTORY.com Editors

 Library of Congress/Corbis/VCG/Getty Images

-Risa and Yasubei Hirano pose with their son George (left) while holding a photograph of their other son, U.S. serviceman Shigera Hirano.
-The Hiranos were held at the Colorado River camp.
-Shigera served in the U.S. Army in the 442nd Regimental Combat Team while his family was incarcerated.
+Risa and Yasubei Hirano pose with their son George (left) while holding a photo of their other son, Shigera Hirano.
+The Hiranos were held at the Colorado River camp while their sons served in the U.S. Army.

 Corbis/Getty Images

-An American soldier guarding a crowd of Japanese American prisoners at an prisoner camp at Manzanar, California in 1944.
+A U.S. soldier guarding a crowd of Japanese Americans at an prisoner camp at Manzanar, California in 1944.

 Hulton-Deutsch/Hulton-Deutsch Collection/Corbis/Getty Images